Olafoyeku-josiah/linar_python_projects/README.md

        The currency converter with GUI requires internet connection to run.
 As a result of the API used in the code to get the the respective currency rates for each currencies

 problem statement for a screenshot grabber:
-    create a screenshot grabber that allows users to capture and save screenshots of their computer screen using the time module , i used a delay of 4 secs to enable the user to go back to any part of the screen they want to screenshot and save
+    create a screenshot grabber that allows users to capture and save screenshots of their computer screen.
+            Using the time module , i used a delay of 4 secs to enable the user to go back to any part of the screen they want to screenshot and save